Local Option Sales Tax for Transportation

 What will it be used for?

 When the County Board implemented the extension of the local option sales tax on February 15, 2022, a list identified the projects that will be eligible to be funded with the revenue from the sales tax, for their development and construction.
-Below is the list of the projects, and a map showing their location.
+The list was updated at the public hearing on October 3, 2023.
+Below is the updated list of the projects, and a map showing their location.
 The projects on this list may also be funded with other funding resources.
 This list is not a commitment to construct these projects in any specified time frame - it is only a list showing what projects are eligible to use revenue from this tax.
 Final decisions and revenue sources that are available will be determined on a year-by-year basis through the county's annual budgeting and Five-Year Highway Plan process.

 - 2023 Wright County Construction Projects Map